 In an EMDR reprocessing session, you will focus gently on a memory while simultaneously engaging in “bilateral stimulation” (eye movements, or kinesthetic taps, or auditory stimulation on alternating sides of the body).
 This bilateral stimulation has the effect of enhancing the resolution of disturbing memories, and there are different theories on how it works.
-During the reprocessing you will find your memories becoming less vivid and intense, until they do not bother you anymore.
+During the reprocessing you will find your memories becoming decreasingly vivid and intense, until they do not especially bother you anymore.

 EMDR will engage your cognitive processes, your body sensations and body memories, and your emotions.
 This holistic approach serves to effectively target the memory from all angles.

 What will I experience after I have EMDR?

 What are the benefits of working with Clara?

 Clara has been trained in the original, researched procedures used by the pioneer of EMDR therapy, Francine Shapiro.
 In addition, she has extensive experience in mental health, and has helped people with a wide range of struggles using a variety of therapeutic approaches.
 This experience helps her determine the best method to be effective in resolving the needs of her clients, and has shown her that while many other therapies have limited outcomes in the face of trauma, EMDR can actually resolve symptoms.
 With a calm, gentle, and compassionate approach to working with clients, she believes in helping people use their own strength and capacity to heal.
 In addition to seeing the changes in her clients, Clara has experienced the benefits of EMDR first hand and can attest to its efficacy.